Ambulatory Care / Oncology

-The Ambulatory Care Unit is fully equipped to handle all patient surgeries with a 6 beds and an observation room.
-The present trend in patient care is out-patient post-operative treatment.
+The Ambulatory Care Unit is a 7-bed unit fully equipped to handle all patient surgeries.
+The present trend in patient care is out-patient post operative treatment.
 At least 50% of all surgical procedures performed at the Health Services Authority are day cases.
-There is a full complement of staff to allow for pre-operational preparation, surgical treatment and post-operative care and discharge all in the same day.
+There is a full complement of staff to allow for pre-operational preparation, surgical treatment and post operative care and discharge all in the same day.
+The Oncology Unit is staffed by trained nurses and an Oncology Physician with on-going outpatient clinics and chemotherapy treatments.

 Critical Care Unit

 The eight-bed Critical Care Unit is designed to meet the needs of seriously ill cardiac, respiratory, surgical, renal or trauma patients.
 The critical care staff are highly skilled internationally trained specialist nurses.
-All nurses are ACLS trained.
+All Nurses are ACLS trained.
 The unit features the latest in bedside monitoring systems and other specialized equipment.
 Computerized services enhance the current high standards of critical care.
 Information about the patient’s progress is collected at the bedside to assist staff in reviewing patient status and making treatment decisions.
 Beds are specially designed for use in Critical Care to provide comfort and maximum function.
-Visiting hours for the unit are 11:00 AM – 2:00 PM and 4:00 PM- 8 PM.

 The Maternity Unit offers facilities for both low risk and high-risk mothers and babies.
 These services are comprised of antepartum care (before birth), labour and delivery, post-partum (after-birth) and neonatal care; including normal births, twin births, breech, vacuum, forceps and caesarean section deliveries.

-The unit, located on the ground floor of the Cayman Islands Hospital main building, has thirteen (13) beds for mothers and their newborn babies, one isolation room for a mother and baby, and three labour, delivery and recovery rooms.
+The maternity unit, located on the ground floor of the main hospital building in the Health Service Complex has thirteen (13) beds for mothers and their new-born babies, one isolation room for a mother and baby, and three labour, delivery and recovery rooms.
 All rooms have ensuite bathroom facilities.

 Neonatal Intensive Care